 Last note: This recipe is flexible.
 If you end up with a little less spinach or a little more sauce, or if you want it with a little less this or a little more that, so be it.
 Enjoy it.
 Have fun with it.

 1/2 pound (230 grams) dried chickpeas, cooked until soft and tender* or two 15-ounce cans of chickpeas, drained and rinsed

 1 pound (450 grams) spinach, washed

-A hefty 1-inch slice from a country loaf or about 2 slices from sandwich loaf bread (2.5 ounces or 75 grams), crusts removed and cut inset small cubes
+A hefty 1-inch slice from a country loaf or about 2 slices from sandwich loaf bread (2.5 ounces or 75 grams), crusts removed and cut into small cubes

 1/2 cup (4 ounces) tomato sauce (I used canned stuff I keep around)

 Pinch of red pepper flakes

 Salt and freshly ground black pepper